Call of Duty: Warzone (2022 video game): Reception

-Call of Duty: Warzone (2022) received "generally favorable" reviews, according to review aggregator Metacritic.
+Call of Duty: Warzone (2022) received "generally favorable" reviews, according to review aggregator platform Metacritic.
 GameSpot gave the game a 8/10 rating.
 Critic S.E.
 Doster, argues that the game has made positive improvements to the franchise in some areas, but has compromised some of the more traditional elements of the game in other aspects.GamesRadar+ gave the game an equivalent score of 4 out of 5 stars.
 Reviewer Josh West, highlights how Warzone 2.0 boosts the Battle Royale genre by adding real time Proximity Chat to the gameplay, enhancing the overall experience.IGN also gave the game a 8/10 review score.
 According to IGN writer Stella Chung, a new addition to Warzone 2.0 that makes it more unique than other Battle Royale games is the ability to recruit enemy players to your team.
 This feature not only innovates within the genre but also encourages a mix of diplomatic and strategic gameplay that is rarely seen in Battle Royale.

 Although not considered a mainline title in the Call of Duty franchise, Sam Loveridge of GamesRadar+ ranked Warzone 2.0 as the sixth best game in the series in 2024, citing it as a "distinctive" take on the battle royale genre that "streamlines the loot system, adds an ingenious way to rejoin the fight in the Gulag, and slices through the somewhat monotonous world of battle royales with a dang tac knife."